Skip to content

 Core Principles of Wabi-Sabi Aesthetics

-Wabi-sabi art adheres to several key principles:
+Wabi-sabi art follows several key principles:

 The Role of Imperfection in Wabi-Sabi Creations